Tetris Sequence

 to violently rip open snacks.

-In the waiting room
+In the emergency room

-Tetris piece pierced
+a square Tetris piece

-by a digital meat thermometer.
+pierced by a meat thermometer.

 *